 EVs are automatic

 Most EVs do not have a gearbox.
-This makes for a very-smooth power delivery and instant power when required.
+This makes for very smooth power delivery and instant power when required.

 EVs are very quiet

-EVs offer a peaceful driving environment.
+When you are driving an EV it’s a very peaceful driving environment.
 There are very few conventional vehicles that can compete on noise levels.

 EVs feel very smooth